How to Apply

 - You can use a Visa, MasterCard, Discover or American Express credit card; your credit card billing serves as a receipt.

-- We only grant fee waivers to McNair, EOP, HEOP, SEEK, Project 1000 or LSAMP undergraduate students.
+- We only grant fee waivers to McNair, EOP, HEOP, SEEK, Project 1000 or LSAMP undergraduate students and GEM fellowship applicants.
 If eligible, complete the Application Fee Waiver form and submit a certified form or official letter from your current undergraduate institution verifying this status.
 For GEM fellowship applicants, please submit a copy of your GEM interface home page, indicating that your overall application status is completed.

 Important reminders before you apply: